jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

 # Testing Temperature/Humidity Sensor on My RPI

-  Here we are going to test the DHT11 sensor with PI.
-The DHT11 sensor which records the temperature and humidity.
+We are going to test the DHT11 sensor with PI.
+The DHT11 sensor is used to detect temperature and humidity in the surroundings.

 ## Required Equipment